-To calculate the landed costs of imported goods, you must:
+How to calculate the landed cost of imported products.

-1. Receive a detailed quotation from your supplier with all details confirmed.
-The quotation must include the following:
+Step 1: Receive a detailed quotation from the exporter.
+The quotation will include the following details:

-Contact your freight forwarder to get a confirmed quotation to get products shipped through to your location.
-Most Global Trade shipments are sold on FOB IncoTerms (Free-On-Board) which means that the consignee (buyer) will have to pay for all additional costs and charges AFTER the goods have been loaded on board the vessel for export.
+You can contact a freight forwarder to get a confirmed quotation to get products shipped through to your location.
+Most global trade shipments are sold on the FOB Incoterm® (Free-On-Board) which means that the consignee (buyer) will pay for all additional costs and charges after the goods have been loaded on board the vessel for export.

 A freight forwarder’s quote will usually be itemized to show all of the fees involved.
 This includes:

-- International Seafreight from Port of Loading to Port of Discharge (usually in USD) – Note sea freight rate vary throughout the year and you will have to confirm the validity date of your prices.
+- International Seafreight from Port of Loading to Port of Discharge (usually in USD) – Note seafreight and airfreight rates vary throughout the year so you will have to confirm the validity date.

 - Local charges in the country of import (get these costs in your local currency) – These include local port handling costs, documentation, customs clearance, quarantine, marine transit insurance, domestic trucking etc.